Surbhigrewal/WheatCoordDB/README.md

 ## AI disclosure

 Pipeline development, script writing, and web application implementation were conducted with assistance from Claude AI (Anthropic).
-All scientific decisions, assembly selection, biological interpretation, and validation were performed by the author.
+All scientific  decisions, assembly selection, biological interpretation, feature specification, site design, and validation were performed by the author.

 ---